Can Dogs Eat Peaches? How to Share the Summer Treat With Your Pup Safely

 Peach Sorbet or Ice Cream

-The same warning from peach yogurt against xylitol and too much dairy goes for frozen peach treats like these.
+The same warnings from peach yogurt against xylitol and too much dairy apply here.
 Do you want a peach treat that cools off dogs and still tastes great?
 Freeze small peach pieces (cut small to avoid choking) and offer those on a hot day.

-If your dog eats an entire peach with the pit (also called a "stone"), there's a very small chance he could be poisoned by cyanide, so call your veterinarian if you see signs of poisoning.
+The risk of poisoning is low, but there is still cause for worry.
+If your dog eats an entire peach with the pit (also called a "stone"), there's a slight chance he could be poisoned by cyanide, so call your veterinarian if you see signs of poisoning.

 Other Healthy Fruits Dogs Can Eat